Kool & the Gang to Deliver the Funk to Germany and Austria

 During those times, they cooperated with the Brazilian producer, composer and Jazz-Funk pianist Eumir Deodato.
 As their lead singer, they got James Taylor (no, not the ‘Fire & Rain’ guy, and not the founder of the British Jazz-Funk act The James Taylor Quartet, but yet another James Taylor).
 Like other bands, they tried hard to adopt to the sound of the 1980s, which many Funk purists hated.
 But those attempts to go with the flow lead to considerable success.
 Their 1984 album ‘Emergency’ was extremely commercial, and it sold like warm bagels.
 ‘Cherish’ and other tunes may have been hard to digest to some of their old fans, but they did sell.

 After 55 years, Kool & the Gang are still a killer live band.
 It usually takes them about two seconds to make their audiences get up from their seats.
 And they will satisfy both younger fans and those who know ‘Morning Star’ or ‘Wild & Peaceful’ or those who can recite the intro speech to ‘Think it Over’ by heart: “Why does the sun kiss the Earth every morning?
 Why does the wind comb the leaves on the trees?
 And why do our hearts keep on reaching for each other?
 That’s love.
 And that’s the way it should be.”

 Let’s get to the main message of this article: They are coming.
-Yes, Kool & the Gang might be performing all over the United States of America and southern Canada right now, including Niagara Falls, but their European tour for this year has already been organized.
+Yes, Kool & the Gang might be performing all over the United States of America and southern Canada all the time, but their European tour for this year has just begun.